 Public dataset collection, Batch effect elimination and candidate gene selection

 NSCLC related public DNA methylation microarrays were searched through Gene Expression Omnibus (GEO), ArrayExpress and TCGA project.
 In total, 3 independent NSCLC datasets were created with a total of 458 microarrays which included 352 NSCLC and 106 normal tissues (Figure 1 and Supplementary Table 1).
 Batch effect was significantly existed among the datasets which was showed in the first and second principle components.
 We observed that the samples were clustered mainly by studies rather than tumor and normal tissue samples (Figure 2A).
 ComBat, an empirical Bayes method, were used to eliminate the batch effects after quantile normalization to three datasets.
 As a result, batch effect was largely removed by Combat (Figure 2B).
 In addition, as the hierarchical cluster analysis shown, biological information was highly preserved after batch effect elimination (Supplementary Figure 2).
 Decision tree (C4.5) and SVM were used to conduct feature selection and assess the prediction abilities with leaving-one-out cross-validation.
 The accuracy of the Decision tree and SVM for classifying NSCLC reached 94.91% and 98.98%, respectively, in the test set.
-Among 112 shared probes, five CpG sites (NTSR1, SLC5A8, GALR1, AGTR1 and ZMYND10) were selected in the feature selection stage.
-We found these five genes were significantly differentially methylated between tumor and adjacent normal tissue samples.
-Meta-analysis of the DNA methylation microarrays showed that NTSR1 (P-value=5.4×10-15), SLC5A8 (P-value=5.9×10-9), GALR1 (P-value=9.9×10-10) and AGTR1 (P-value=6.7×10-5) were significantly hyper-methylated in NSCLC while ZMYND10 (P-values=6.2×10-20) was significantly hypomethylated in NSCLC (Supplementary Figure 3).
-These result suggested that the selected five predictors would be potential biomarkers for the NSCLC diagnosis.
+Among the 112 shared probes, five CpG sites (NTSR1, SLC5A8, GALR1, AGTR1 and ZMYND10) were selected in the feature selection stage.
+We found these five genes were significantly differentially methylated between tumor and normal tissue samples.
+In detail, meta-analysis of the DNA methylation microarrays showed that NTSR1 (P-value=5.4×10-15), SLC5A8 (P-value=5.9×10-9), GALR1 (P-value=9.9×10-10) and AGTR1 (P-value=6.7×10-5) were significantly hypermethylated in NSCLC while ZMYND10 (P-values=6.2×10-20) was significantly hypomethylated in NSCLC (Supplementary Figure 3).
+These results suggested that the selected five predictors would be potential biomarkers for the NSCLC diagnosis.
 To further evaluate their performance for diagnosis of NSCLC, we developed a panel of these five DNA methylation biomarkers and validate their diagnostic efficiency in 150 paired NSCLC and normal tissue samples in China.

 Methylation status validation with MSD-SNuPET